-\no {\bf Case $(\iota)$:} Suppose $g\in G$, $g\sim (i,j)$, $i<j$ has its arrowhead closest to the basepoint along the $i$th string as pictured on Figure \ref{fig:basepoint-pass-i}, and $G'$ is obtained from $G$ by applying move $(a)$ (or equivalently $G$ is obtained from $G'$ via the move $(b)$).
+\no {\bf Case $(\iota)$:} Suppose $g\in G$, $g\sim (i,j)$, $i<j$ has its arrowhead closest to the basepoint along the $i$th string as pictured in Figure \ref{fig:basepoint-pass-i}, and $G'$ is obtained from $G$ by applying move $(a)$ (or equivalently $G$ is obtained from $G'$ via the move $(b)$).

-The following cases, define certain disjoint subsets in $\mathcal{A}(n;t)$ of tree diagrams which may yield a nonzero right hand side of \eqref{eq:AG-diff-alpha}.
+The following cases define certain disjoint subsets in $\mathcal{A}(n;t)$ of tree diagrams which may yield a nonzero right hand side of \eqref{eq:AG-diff-alpha}.
 Roughly speaking, Case $(\iota.b)$ concerns the diagrams which have an arrow $\alpha\sim (i,j)$ with $h(\alpha)$ at the top of component $i$, such diagrams possibly yield $\langle A, G\rangle_{\alpha\mapsto g}\neq 0$ (Figure \ref{fig:i_b-i_c}(left)).
 Case $(\iota.c)$ concerns diagrams having $\alpha\sim (i,j)$ with $h(\alpha)$ at the bottom of the $i$--component, such diagrams possibly contribute to $\langle A, G'\rangle_{\alpha\mapsto g'}$ (Figure \ref{fig:i_b-i_c}(right)).
 Case $(\iota.a)$ is a special subcase of $(\iota.c)$ and concerns diagrams with a single $\alpha\sim (i,j)$ on the $i$--component, this can only happen for $t=i=1$ (by ({\bf d1})--({\bf d4})).

 \no {\bf Case $(\iota.a)$}, (diagrams possibly contributing to both $\langle A, G\rangle_{\alpha\mapsto g}$ and $\langle A, G'\rangle_{\alpha\mapsto g'}$ in \eqref{eq:AG-diff-alpha}): Define